-Indiana Wesleyan University understands there are life events that may require a student to modify class enrollment and schedules.
-The leave of absence policy is designed to allow students flexibility in their program enrollment to adjust to these life events.
+Indiana Wesleyan University understands that life events may require a student to modify class enrollment and schedules.
+The leave of absence policy is designed to allow the student flexibility in his/her program enrollment to adjust to these life events.
 The leave of absence policy also extends to students the ability to make up any courses missed during the approved leave.

+Who needs to request a leave of absence?
 Students who will be out of attendance for a period of 29 days or more should request a leave of absence.
+Students out of class for scheduled class breaks do not need to apply for a leave of absence.
 Students out of class for less than 29 days are not eligible for a leave of absence, and a recalculation on current financial aid will be done.
-Students who are not on federal financial aid programs or who do not have a federal loan in deferment are not required to request a leave of absence.
-However, the approved leave of absence will result in the $100 registration change fee being waived.
+Students who are not currently receiving aid from one of the federal student financial aid programs or who do not have a federal student loan in deferment are not required to request a leave of absence.

-An approved leave of absence must meet the following criteria: the request must be received within 21 days of the registration change; the request must be made prior to the start of the leave (first day of class); the reason for the request must be one approved by IWU's Leave of Absence Committee (military, medical, jury duty, loss of job, family emergency, employment emergency, transfer of coursework, passing pre-requisite requirement, transfer of core groups, changing programs, administrative cancelation of core classes, or other reasons as approved by the Leave of Absence Committee); appropriate documentation must be submitted if the request is submitted after the leave has started; the student must have an expected date of return; and, the leave of absence together with any additional leaves of absence must not exceed a total of 180 days in any 12-month period.
+What are the criteria for a request to be approved?
+An approved leave of absence must meet the following criteria: the request must be received within 21 days of the registration change; the request must be made prior to the start of the leave (first day of class); the reason for the request must be one approved by IWU's Leave of Absence Committee (military, medical, jury duty, loss of job, family emergency, employment emergency, or other reasons as approved by the Committee); appropriate documentation must be submitted if the request is submitted after leave has started; and, the student must not have accrued 180 days of leave within a 12-month period of time.

-Documentation is required if the request for the leave of absence is made after the beginning date of the leave of absence and needs to address the nature of the reason for the request.
-Documentation for each circumstance will vary; the student is required to provide whatever paperwork from a third party will attest to the circumstance outlined on the application form.
-Examples would include physicians' statements, letters from employers, letters from pastors or counselors, court documents, etc. Documentation is also required if a request is submitted after the 21 day deadline, and needs to address the reason for the delay in the submission of the request.
+When is documentation required?
+What kind of documentation is required?
+Documentation is required if the request for the leave of absence is made after the beginning date of the leave of absence, and it needs to address the nature of the reason for the request.
+Documentation for each circumstance will vary.
+The student is required to provide whatever paperwork from a third party will attest to the circumstance outlined on the application form.
+Examples include physicians' statements, letters from employers, letters from pastors or counselors, court documents, etc. Documentation is also required if a request is submitted after the 21-day deadline, and it needs to address the reason for the delay in the submission of the request.